Markets turn cautious, reversing an early gain to end lower

 A separate report from payroll processor ADP said that non-government employers hired more people in November than economists expected.
 That could raise expectations for Friday’s more comprehensive jobs report from the U.S. government, though the ADP report doesn’t have a perfect track record predicting it.

+Travel stocks had some of the biggest swings Wednesday.
+Norwegian Cruise Line climbed 4.6% in morning trading, but ended with an 8.8% loss.
+American Airlines flipped from a 3.1% gain to an 8% loss.

-A measure of fear on Wall Street climbed 4.4%.
+A measure of fear on Wall Street jumped 14.5%.
 The VIX, which shows how worried investors are about upcoming drops for the S&P 500, is still well above where it was before omicron walloped markets worldwide after Thanksgiving.

+“The biggest driver of the near-term volatility has been omicron," said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.
+"It clouds near-term visibility, and it’s just simply too early to tell the extent to which it will evade existing vaccines and how severe it will be relative to other mutations.
+It’s the big unknown.”

 The possibility of less help for markets from the Fed continues to hang over Wall Street.
 Chair Jerome Powell said Tuesday the central bank will consider an earlier halt to its monthly purchases of bonds, which are meant to goose the economy by keeping rates low for mortgages and other long-term loans.